 It is currently a joke in local circles how both Gowon and Obasanjo had retarded their nation states to pristine bankruptcy, signed off to go get some education they never really had in the beginning, and were back few years later with their PhDs in mental and continental retardation.

 Hypocrites of moral reprieve

-Till date, these commissioned national hypocrites and agents of Nigerian ridicule in the comity of civilised nations have not had the moral imperative, let alone the introspective realisation of old age, to own up to their roles in extinguishing the great African hope.
+Till date, these commissioned national hypocrites and agents of Nigerian ridicule in the comity of civilised nations have not had the moral imperative, let alone the introspective realisation of old age, to own up to their roles in extinguishing an African hope.
 Gowon, Obasanjo and Babangida have preferred the rotten old path of farcical dissembling of their historical culpability in the parroting of Unity and Faith, Peace and Progress.